nijibabulu/treebest/README.md

 There is a single branch (master) where all the development goes.
 The version number stated in the source code (1.9.2) is not maintained.

-ensembl\_production\_XX tags are used to refer to the version used for the production of Ensembl version XX.
+`ensembl_production_XX` tags are used to refer to the version used for the production of Ensembl version XX.
 Due to deployment constraints, these tags may not include the latest changes of the master branch.
+Instead, we provide `ensembl_release_candidate_Y` tags, Y starting from 1, for the "next" version we will deploy in production.

 ## Pre-git history